Josh Naylor Player Props: Guardians vs. Padres

 Josh Naylor At The Plate

-- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 81st and he is 56th in slugging.
+- Among qualifying hitters, he ranks 26th in batting average, while his on-base percentage ranks 82nd and he is 57th in slugging.

-- Naylor will look to extend his 12-game hitting streak.
-He's batting .429 during his last games.
+- Naylor will look to extend his 13-game hitting streak.
+He's batting .364 in his last games.

-- In 26 games this season (44.8%), Naylor has picked up an RBI, and in 11 of those games (19.0%) he had two or more.
-He has also driven home three or more of his team's runs in six contests.
+- Naylor has driven in a run in 26 games this season (44.1%), including 11 games with more than one RBI (18.6%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.